Prathistith/SkinLesions_GenerativeAI/README.md

 # SkinAid: A GAN-based Automatic Skin Lesion Monitoring Method for IoMT Frameworks

 This is the official W-GAN code release of our paper:
-#### Submitted for IEEE OITS International Conference on Information Technology, December-2021
+#### IEEE OITS International Conference on Information Technology, December-2021

 ###  Overview:
 <img src="Images/design_overview.png" width="1000"/>